 The International Study of Organized Persecution of Children

 The International Study of Organized Persecution of Children (ISOPC) was founded in 1981 in response to the growing concerns among child survivors of the Holocaust that their experiences and their traumas had been neglected.
-Dr.Judith Kestenberg, psychiatrist, and Milton Kestenberg, an attorney involved in German reparations for victims of the Holocaust, founded ISOPC to focus on the unique experiences of child survivors.
+Dr.Judith Kestenberg, healing psychiatrist, check and Milton Kestenberg, prescription an attorney involved in German reparations for victims of the Holocaust, founded ISOPC to focus on the unique experiences of child survivors.